Eden Project: Biomes

 At the bottom of the pit are two covered biomes:

-The Tropical Biome, covers 1.56 ha and measures 55 m high, 100 m wide, and 200 m long.
-It is used for tropical plants, such as fruiting banana plants, coffee, rubber and giant bamboo, and is kept at a tropical temperature and moisture level.
+The Rainforest Biome, covers 1.56 ha and measures 55 m high, 100 m wide, and 200 m long.
+It is used for tropical plants, such as fruiting banana plants, coffee, rubber, and giant bamboo, and is kept at a tropical temperature and moisture level.

 The Mediterranean Biome covers 0.654 ha and measures 35 m high, 65 m wide, and 135 m long.
 It houses familiar warm temperate and arid plants such as olives and grape vines and various sculptures.

 The Outdoor Gardens represent the temperate regions of the world with plants such as tea, lavender, hops, hemp, and sunflowers, as well as local plant species.

 The covered biomes are constructed from a tubular steel (hex-tri-hex) with mostly hexagonal external cladding panels made from the thermoplastic ETFE.
 Glass was avoided due to its weight and potential dangers.
 The cladding panels themselves are created from several layers of thin UV-transparent ETFE film, which are sealed around their perimeter and inflated to create a large cushion.
 The resulting cushion acts as a thermal blanket to the structure.
 The ETFE material is resistant to most stains, which simply wash off in the rain.
 If required, cleaning can be performed by abseilers.
 Although the ETFE is susceptible to punctures, these can be easily fixed with ETFE tape.
 The structure is completely self-supporting, with no internal supports, and takes the form of a geodesic structure.
 The panels vary in size up to 9 m across, with the largest at the top of the structure.

 The ETFE technology was supplied and installed by the firm Vector Foiltec, which is also responsible for ongoing maintenance of the cladding.
 The steel spaceframe and cladding package (with Vector Foiltec as ETFE subcontractor) was designed, supplied and installed by MERO (UK) PLC, who also jointly developed the overall scheme geometry with the architect, Nicholas Grimshaw & Partners.

 The entire build project was managed by McAlpine Joint Venture.